lightning2901/-Burrows-Wheeler-transform-HPC/README.md

 # Justification
 Parallelizing the BWT can significantly improve performance, making use of MPI and Open MP for matrices.
 That enables its use in applications that handle large volumes of data, providing a faster and safer tool to compress data.

+# General Objective
+Parallelize the BWT with Apply Move-to-Front and Huffman Encoding to compress text

+#Particular Objectives:

+* Compress a .txt file and verify that the size with compression is smaller than the original.
+* Once compressed, decompress the file and see that it hasn't lost data.

 # Methodology
         BWT Algorithm Analysis: Study its operation and bottlenecks.